C.J. Cron Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.01).
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- Giants pitchers combine to surrender the eighth-fewest home runs in baseball (92 total, one per game).
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.00).

-- His last appearance came out of the bullpen on Sunday when the righty threw one inning against the New York Mets, surrendering two earned runs while giving up three hits.
+- Giants pitchers combine to give up the eighth-fewest home runs in baseball (93 total, one per game).

-- The 27-year-old has amassed an ERA of 2.57, with 9.9 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .286 against him.
+- In his last time out on Tuesday, the righty went 6 2/3 innings against the Seattle Mariners, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.